jaysamthanki/lampserver/README.md

 This script was created to spin up a new LAMP server on the Techie Network cloud.
 This script auotmatically installs
 - Apache
-- MariaDB 10.3
+- MySQL Latest
-- PHP 7.2
+- PHP 8.1
 - Certbot

 It will then continue to configure Apache, PHP-FPM in chroot Jails.

 ## Requirements
-This script is designed to be run on Centos 7.5, minimal install.
+This script is designed to be run on Ubuntu 22, minimal install.
 All required packages will be automatically installed.

 ## How to use

-wget lamp.sh
+wget lamp-ubuntu22.sh

-chmod 755 lamp.sh
+chmod 755 lamp-ubuntu22.sh

-./lamp.sh <servername> <server.fqdn> <webmaster email>
+./lamp-ubuntu22.sh.sh <servername> <server.fqdn> <webmaster email>

 Once the install is complete, to add a website use the script